multiformats/multibase/rfcs/Base256Emoji.md

 # Base256Emoji

-This base is a benchmark / test / torture for implementations that wants to support unicode.
+This base is a benchmark / test / torture for implementations that want to support Unicode.

 ## Encoding

-Since both buffers and base256 items have 256 permutations per item the encoding is trivial, there is a one to one correspondance between one UTF-32 character and one byte value and you don't need to deal with any overflow or padding.
+Since both buffers and base256 items have 256 permutations per item the encoding is trivial, there is a one to one correspondence between one UTF-32 character and one byte value and you don't need to deal with any overflow or padding.

-First allocate a an UTF-32 output string with a codepoint length of your input buffer.
+First, allocate a UTF-32 output string with a codepoint length of your input buffer.

-Then for each index lookup in the correspondance table using the current byte value as index and write the codepoint you found to your output buffer at the same index.
+Then, for each index lookup in the correspondence table using the current byte value as an index and write the codepoint you found to your output buffer at the same index.

-You can find out the correspondance using this table:
+You can find out the correspondence using this table:

 | Emoji | Unicode codepoint | Byte Value |
 |:-:|:-:|:-:|